EDS 296: Part 3

 First, create a subdirectory called shinydashboard/ and add a ui.R, server.R, and global.R file.

-Add the server function to server.R and the three main UI components (header, sidebar, and body) to our dashboard page – I typically recommend splitting the UI into separate pieces, then combining them into a dashboardPage the end of ui.R (as shown below) – this can help with organization as you app grows in complexity.
+Add the server function to server.R and the three main UI components (header, sidebar, and body) to our dashboard page – to keep things organized, I recommend splitting the UI into separate pieces, then combining them into a dashboardPage the end of ui.R

 We’ll set our dashboard aside for now while we work on downloading and pre-processing our data, as well as practice creating our data visualization outside of our app.